bnb-chain/tss-lib/README.md

 ## Rationale
 ECDSA is used extensively for crypto-currencies such as Bitcoin, Ethereum (secp256k1 curve), NEO (NIST P-256 curve) and many more.
-For such currencies this technique may be used to create crypto wallets where multiple participants must collaborate to sign transactions.
+For such currencies this technique may be used to create crypto wallets where multiple parties must collaborate to sign transactions.
 See [MultiSig Use Cases](https://en.bitcoin.it/wiki/Multisignature#Multisignature_Applications)

 One secret share per key/address is stored locally by each participant and these are kept safe by the protocol – they are never revealed to others at any time.
 Moreover, there is no trusted dealer of the shares.